A Very

 Hi, I’m Karen.
 After I became a mom, I realized children’s books don’t have to be just ABCs and dragons – they can be so much more.
 They’re portals to new worlds.
 Mirrors of self-love.
 Tools for empowerment.
 Books can change the world.

-Meet Julie.
+Meet Pedro.

 • EXTRA, EXTRA!